nodejs/node/COLLABORATOR_GUIDE.md

   pull request is older than 7 days.
 * There are no outstanding review comments.

-Please always add the `author ready` label to the PR in that case.
+Please always add the `author ready` label to the pull request in that case.
 Please always remove it again as soon as the conditions are not met anymore.

 ### Handling own pull requests

-When you open a pull request, it is recommended to start a CI right away (see [testing and CI](#testing-and-ci) for instructions) and to post the link to it in a comment in the pull request.
-Starting a new CI after each update is also recommended (for example, after an additional code change or after rebasing).
+When you open a pull request, [start a CI](#testing-and-ci) right away and post the link to it in a comment in the pull request.
+Later, after new code changes or rebasing, start a new CI.

-As soon as the PR is ready to land, please do so.
-Landing your own pull requests allows other Collaborators to focus on other pull requests.
-If your pull request is still awaiting the [minimum time to land](#waiting-for-approvals), add the `author ready` label so other Collaborators know it can land as soon as the time ends.
-If instead you wish to land the PR yourself, indicate this intent by using the "assign yourself" button, to self-assign the PR.
+As soon as the pull request is ready to land, please do so.
+This allows other Collaborators to focus on other pull requests.
+If your pull request is not ready to land but is [author ready](#author-ready-pull-requests), add the `author ready` label.
+If you wish to land the pull request yourself, use the "assign yourself" link to self-assign it.

 ## Accepting Modifications